This article appears in the March 2020 issue of the

 - Practice/practitioner information.
 Some of the posts should focus on the practice, the gastroenterologists and the staff.
 These posts can highlight health fairs or events in which the practice or staff participates, awards, continuing education achievements, facility upgrades, holiday hours or general news.

 - GI diseases and disorders.
 Social media posts can discuss general information about GI diseases and disorders.
-Most of these posts can cover the common digestive problems patients may encounter, such as colorectal cancer, Crohn’s disease, celiac disease, gastroenteritis, gastroesophageal reflux disease, and appendicitis.
+Most of these posts can cover the common digestive problems patients may encounter.
+For example, colorectal cancer, Crohn’s disease, celiac disease, gastroenteritis, gastroesophageal reflux disease, and appendicitis.
 A few posts should discuss rarer conditions, such as achalasia, a cyclic vomiting syndrome.
 Posts can describe common symptoms, little-known symptoms, diagnosis, and treatment.
 Discuss any risk factors, such as gender or ethnicity, which readers may not know about.

 - Gastroenterology procedures and treatments.
 Some posts can cover information about gastroenterology procedures and treatments, such as colonoscopies, and the use of various medications, to help patients know what to expect.
 Centers that offer an easier, more desirable prep for colonoscopies can promote their services in these posts to draw in more patients.